osullik/GESTALT_GEOSEARCH/README.md

 # GESTALT
 This repository holds the paper, data and instructions for how to replicate the results presented at the [2ND ACM SIGSPATIAL INTERNATIONAL WORKSHOP ON SEARCHING AND MINING LARGE COLLECTIONS OF GEOSPATIAL DATA](https://geosearch-workshop.github.io/geosearch2023/#Program)

+If you use this work, please include the following citation:

+    @inproceedings{Osullivan2023,
+      author          = {O'Sullivan, Kent and Schneider, Nicole R and Rasheed, Aleeza and Samet, Hanan}, booktitle       = {GeoSearch'23: Proceedings of the 2nd ACM SIGSPATIAL International Workshop on Searching and Mining Large Collections of Geospatial Data}, editor          = {Hao, Li and Cavallaro, Gabriele and Heras, Dora Blanco and Lunga, Dalton and Werner, Martin and Z\"{u}fle, Andreas}, title           = {GESTALT: Geospatially Augmented Search with Terrain Augmented Location Targeting}, year            = {2023}
+      }

 ## Paper
 The published PDF, LaTeX source and key auxiliary files are located in the [papers directory](https://github.com/osullik/GESTALT_GEOSEARCH/tree/main/paper).